aws-samples/aws-iot-device-provisioning-via-sideload-reg-codes-with-s3-upload/README.md

 A sample Docker environment file has been included.

+Finally, you'll need to download the Amazon Root CA server certificate from [here](https://www.amazontrust.com/repository/AmazonRootCA1.pem).
+Make sure to store it in the same directory as the IoT Client.
+It's especially important to make sure to do this *before* you build your Docker image if that's the runtime you choose to use.

 #### Option A - Running natively in Python:

 You'll need to make sure the correct environment variables mentioned above are configured.
 The exact commands to do this might vary slightly between operating systems and runtime environments.
-But generally it's accomplished by running `$ <KEY>=<VALUE>` for each environment variable.
+But generally in standard Linux/Unix shells it's accomplished by running `$ export <KEY>=<VALUE>` for each environment variable.

 There are no additional arguments to pass the Python code, so you're ready to start the client.